rust-lang/rfcs/text/0000-clippy-uno.md

-Such an uplift may change the lint level; correctness lints are Deny by default in Clippy but would probably switch to Warn if uplifted since the compiler is more conservative here (Using clippy is in itself an opt-in to a "please annoy me more" mode).
+Such an uplift may change the lint level; correctness lints are Deny by default in Clippy but would probably switch to Warn if uplifted since the compiler is more conservative here (Using Clippy is in itself an opt-in to a "please annoy me more" mode).

 We'd also like to establish a rough policy for future lints here:  Some correctness lints should probably belong in the compiler,